Richard Rottiers - Moulin-à-Vent Dernier Souffle 2023

 Robert Parker

-"The Moulin-à-Vent Dernier Souffle 2023 is a fruity and succulent wine, but also refined, with notes of rose petals, juicy cherries, vine smoke, and sweet spices.
-It is full-bodied, with ripe acidity and a concentrated heart of juicy fruit.
-This richness is framed by well-integrated tannins that give it a velvety texture, with a dimensional finish tinged with graphite.
-It is a generous wine that will undoubtedly benefit from being kept in the bottle or, at the very least, decanted to allow it to blossom."
+"The Moulin-à-Vent Dernier Souffle 2023 is a fruity and succulent wine, yet also refined, with notes of rose petals, juicy cherries, vine smoke, and sweet spices.
+It is full-bodied, with ripe acidity and a concentrated core of juicy fruit.
+This richness is framed by well-integrated tannins that give it a velvety texture, with a multi-dimensional finish tinged with graphite.
+It is a generous wine that will undoubtedly benefit from being cellared or, at the very least, decanted to allow it to fully unfold.”
 (Robert Parker 2025)

-Buy your Richard Rottiers wines at the best price in a private sale!
+Buy Richard Rottiers wines at the best prices in a private sale!

 Nose